CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-5.md

-# Exercise 5: Using GitHub Copilot for Code Refactoring
+# Lab 5: Code Refactoring

-Duration: 40 minutes
+Duration: 60 minutes

 GitHub code refactoring refers to the process of restructuring and improving the quality of code in a GitHub repository without changing its external behaviour.
 Code refactoring aims to enhance readability, maintainability, and performance while reducing technical debt and potential bugs.